3 victims killed in Beverly Crest shooting identified; suspect still not found

 "We're still interviewing additional occupants as well as witnesses and neighbors, to try to piece together exactly what happened here," said LAPD's Bruce Borihanh.
 "Investigators are also going door to door and looking for additional surveillance video, or any evidence that can help us determine what happened here and why these victims were shot."

-Authorities say they are still looking for motive and the suspect involved in the deadly shooting.
+Authorities are still looking for the suspect involved in the deadly shooting.

 The LAPD's Robbery-Homicide Division is handling the investigation.
 Anyone with information about the shooting was asked to call 213-486-6890.